lsysl3666/mlp_exercise/README.md

 Please contact me at lu.siyao@outlook.com for password

 ### Features
-There are 6 folders in total and 2 solution file.
+There are 6 folders in total and 2 solution files.
 One solution file is in PDF format and one is a doc file.The content are same.
-In each folder, there is a jupyter-notebbok shows the calculation process with input files in same folder
+In each folder, there is a jupyter-notebbok shows the calculation process with input files in same folder.

+The order of the folders are :
+0.Data download: Three downloader to download from three different sources
+1.Initial Data Analysis: Check the data errors
+2.Data Correction: Correct the errors in the sample data
+3.Signal Evaluation: Apply statistical analysis to evaluate the signal
+4.More analysis: Apply a clustering algorithm to evaluate the signal
+5.Product knowledge: Some product files related to the product

 ## Requirements
 Python 3